ChangLijie/innodiskorg-model_handler-dev__confidential/README.md

 # Model Handler

 Model Handler is a project designed to provide an interface for uploading custom model files and deploying them to the Ollama Model Server.
-It simplifies the process of managing machine learning models, enabling seamless integration and efficient operations.

 ## Purpose